 At Distress Centre we don’t define what a crisis is.
 What may not be a distressing situation to one person, may strongly affect another person in a negative way.
 In most crisis situations, an event has happened in a person’s life that they perceive to be a problem, and their previous methods of coping are not resolving the problem, so the person looks for external support.

-Though we receive over 100,000 calls a year to our lines, most people go to their family and friends for help before reaching out to us.
+Though we respond to over 100,000 contacts a year, most people go to their family and friends for help before reaching out to us.
 When a friend comes to you in distress, here’s what you can do to help.

 5. Check in on their safety.